 Wheel And Wheel Trim Care

-All wheels and wheel trim, especially aluminum and chrome plated wheels, should be cleaned regularly using mild (neutral Ph) soap and water to maintain their luster and to prevent corrosion.
-Wash wheels with the same soap solution recommended for the body of the vehicle.
+- All wheels and wheel trim, especially aluminum and chrome plated wheels, should be cleaned regularly with a mild soap and water to prevent corrosion. - To remove heavy soil and/or excessive brake dust, use MOPAR Wheel Cleaner.